paritytech/polkadot-sdk/docs/contributor/PULL_REQUEST_TEMPLATE.md

 ## Integration

 *In depth notes about how this PR should be integrated by downstream projects.
-This part is mandatory, and should be reviewed by reviewers, if the PR does NOT have the `Ro-Silent` label.
+This part is mandatory, and should be reviewed by reviewers, if the PR does NOT have the `R0-Silent` label.
 In case of a `R0-Silent`, it can be ignored.*

 ## Review Notes